DavC95/algotrading_sandbox/README.md

 # algotrading_sandbox
-Backtesting library with basic portfolio analytics, fetches data from AlphaVantage.co (requires API key) Refer to the AlphaVantage terms of service to make use of their API https://www.alphavantage.co/terms_of_service/
+Minimalistic backtesting library with basic portfolio analytics, fetches data from AlphaVantage.co (requires API key) Refer to the AlphaVantage terms of service to make use of their API https://www.alphavantage.co/terms_of_service/

 FUNCTIONS: